 Since about 100% of the job is spent working on other people’s property, your cleaning business will have a unique range of exposures that many other businesses don’t have.

-For example, you or one of your employees could potentially damage expensive property belonging to another person or business while on the job.
+For example, you or one of your employees could damage some expensive property belonging to another person or business while on the job.
 A computer damaged in the course of cleaning might be worth only a few hundred dollars, but the cost to restore the data in that computer could be very costly.

-The logic behind the exclusion is that you must know how to conduct the basic functions of your business and, if you do not, the insurance carrier does not want to be the guarantor of your work.
+The logic behind the exclusion is that you must know how to conduct the basic functions of your business and, if you don’t, the insurance carrier does not want to be the guarantor of your work.
 In other words, when a loss is due to events within your control, the business insurance company is not responsible.

 Whereas your general liability policy will cover injury to another person or damage to another's property, a professional liability policy is designed to cover errors and omissions.
-Examples would be an attorney missing a filing date, an accountant missing a tax deduction or an insurance agent failing to cover an obvious exposure.
+Examples would be an attorney missing a filing date, an accountant missing a tax deduction, or an insurance agent failing to cover an obvious exposure.

 Whether you need professional liability depends on the nature of your business.
 If all you do is simple, straightforward janitorial and cleaning work, you probably don’t need this coverage.
 If you give your customers advice on what to clean, how to clean it, or when to clean it, then professional liability insurance will protect you if your advice turns out to cause damage and your customer loses money.

 Whether you need the protection of professional liability is an important topic, so make sure you discuss it in full with your insurance agent.

 It’s important that your cleaning business insurance and bonding plan match the specific risks you face.